lochbrunner/chop-specs/README.md

 All features of that language are specified by examples.

+## Addressed Pain Points

+* Runtime dispatching makes it hard follow the code path.
+Compile time dispatching might be a solution.
+* Configuration managment is mostly a diffcult tradeoff.
+(E.g. overwriting, forwarding, ...)
+* Adding valueable debug information at different layers of a callstack for thrown an exception.
+* Difficult and limited macro definition syntax.

 ## Features

 * Static and structural typed (Most type and lifetime annotations can be omitted due to inferring capability of the compiler)